Monday, 21 May 2018

 Most plans cover major medical issues, such as accidents, major illness (like cancer), ER visits, surgery, and long-term medications.
 For an additional charge, some may also offer wellness and routine care coverage for annual visits, vaccinations, shots, and dental cleanings.
 Most pet insurance companies reimburse after treatment, and typically you can use any licensed vet with no restrictions, Braun said.

-And, just as with insurance for people, plan prices can vary widely, depending on the age and breed of the animal, as well as where you live.
+Just as with insurance for people, plan prices can vary widely, depending on the age, species, and breed of the animal, as well as where you live.

-For example, a recent search showed that insurance for a 2-year-old mixed breed Maltipoo in Southern California would run about $30 a month; while coverage for a 10-year German Shepherd would run about $185.
-A 5-year-old domestic shorthair cat in Houston would cost an owner about $18 per month; while coverage for a 10-year-old purebred Siamese in the same place would be about $35.
+For example, a recent search showed that insurance for a 2-year-old medium-sized mixed breed dog in the Austin area would run about $36 a month, and coverage for a 10-year-old purebred shih tzu in the Birmingham, Ala., area would run about $65 a month.
+Insurance for a 6-year-old domestic shorthair cat in Albuquerque would cost an owner about $20 per month; while coverage for a 2-year-old purebred Siamese in the same area would cost about $23 a month.